robbiew/ghostnet/README.md

 # GHOSTnet

 ## What the Heck is GHOSTnet?
-**GHOSTnet** No fear, just looking to add fun and excitement to your life!
+**GHOSTnet** No fear, just looking to add fun and excitement to your life and BBS!
-We are a shiny new email and message network for Bulletin Board Systems (BBSes) running on the WWIV network platform for WWIV BBSes, that then bridge to FTN for all GHOSTnet subscribers to enjoy, regardless of your choice of
+We are a shiny new email and message network for Bulletin Board Systems (BBSes) running on the WWIV network platform for ALL BBSes to enjoy, by bridging to FTN for all GHOSTnet subscribers, while preserving the delicious greatness of WWIVnet benefits for you WWIV and Talisman SysOps out there that remember the glory days of WWIVnet and ICEnet, and the sheer joy of running or subscribing to content taylored to your BBS.
-BBS Software.

 ##About GHOSTnet
 In 2020 many returned to BBSing to escape the toxicity of social media during difficult times for our world.
 Many life long friendships were made, reminding each of us that BBSing is not a museum, rather a timeless avenue of genuine friendships and fun.
 Fast forwarding to 2024 and the "return to normal" left a bit of dust on the dashboard of great BBSes and FTN's alike, as SysOps and users return to the everyday grind of life.
-GHOSTnet hopes to stir the pot, get out the armorall and shine up the BBS's, collectively with your help, shall we?
+We at GHOSTnet surely don't want to see another early 2000's where traffic disappeared, and our hope is to stir the pot, get out the armorall and shine up the BBS's and not lose great friendships ever again.
+Collectively with your help, we can do this, right?!

 Why another network?
 We don't want to create a replacement for great networks ranging from FsxNet to WWIVnet ... heck, we're members of them!
-We want to be an suppliment and grow BBSes and the BBS community, and bridge the new and the old so there is a torch to pass along there ..
+We want to be an suppliment and grow BBSes and the BBS community, bridge the new and the old so there is a torch to pass along there ..
 Casper.

 GHOSTnet Goals: